JAMS Denver is located in Denver and serves Colorado and the Rocky Mountain West

 • claims under specialty policies covering crop insurance, airport liability, food contamination and ride share operations, just to name a few examples.

-In addition to serving as an advocate in litigated disputes, John has participated in countless mediations as insurance coverage counsel, either as personal counsel for an insured or coverage counsel for an insurer, to assist litigants in resolving disputes despite limitations on coverage for property damage, bodily injury, personal and advertising injury, professional liability and other exposures.
+In private practice, John regularly authored coverage opinions and participated in countless mediations as insurance coverage counsel, either as personal counsel for an insured or coverage counsel for an insurer, to assist litigants in resolving disputes despite limitations on coverage for property damage, bodily injury, personal and advertising injury, professional liability and other exposures.

-Prior to moving to Colorado, John served as Associate Counsel for the Louisiana Department of Wildlife and Fisheries from 1996 to 1999, focusing on natural resources law and facilitating responsible oil and gas exploration and development on lands managed by the Department.
-He also served as law clerk to the Honorable Charles R. Scott of the First Judicial District Court in Shreveport, Louisiana, from 1995 to 1996, assisting in the management of a civil docket.
+Prior to moving to Colorado, John served as an attorney for the Louisiana Department of Wildlife and Fisheries from 1996 to 1999, focusing on natural resources law and facilitating responsible oil and gas exploration and development on lands managed by the Department.
+From 1995 to 1996, he served as law clerk to the Honorable Charles R. Scott of the First Judicial District Court in his hometown, Shreveport, Louisiana, where he assisted in the management of a civil docket.

 Representative cases include: